Magforum logo links to homepage

 France holds back Emap

-A raft of problems has held back Emap profits - at a time when it has spent a total of £16m on the launches of Grazia in the UK and Closer in France.
+A raft of problems has held back Emap profits – at a time when it has spent a total of £16m on the launches of Grazia in the UK and Closer in France.
 Interim pre-tax profits were flat at £75m, even though revenue rose 6 per cent to £554m.
-In France, its TV listings magazines TéléStar and TéléPoche have struggled to sell advertising in the face of new competitors, sales on the news-stands have been difficult - and the rioting of the past weeks will not have helped.
+In France, its TV listings magazines TéléStar and TéléPoche have struggled to sell advertising in the face of new competitors, sales on the news-stands have been difficult – and the rioting of the past weeks will not have helped.
 French profits were halved.
 In the UK, recruitment advertising fell 14 per cent, but the company blamed NHS budget constraints rather than a shift in spending to recruitment websites.
-FHM, Heat and Zoo and Grazia were plus points.
+FHM, Heat, Zoo and Grazia were plus points.

-Emap presentation on French market
+Emap view on French market (Web Archive)

 Emap profile